openpaymentseurope/samples/PaymentInitiation/README.md

       "Name": "ESSESESSpriv",                      // Unique name that is used when selecting which payment to process when running app
-      "BICFI": "ESSESESS",                         // Identifier of which bank that will be used for the payment "PSUContextScope": "private",                // Which context to use, "private" or "corporate" accounts "PSUCorporateId": "",                        // If corporate context, your corporate id with the bank is given here "PaymentService": "payments",                // Payment Service to use "PaymentProduct": "domestic",                // Payment Product to use ("domestic","swedish-giro","sepa-credit-transfers","international")
+      "BICFI": "ESSESESS",                         // Identifier of which bank that will be used for the payment "PSUContextScope": "private",                // Which context to use, "private" or "corporate" accounts "PSUId": "199311219639",                     // SSN of person with access to the payment debtor account "PSUCorporateId": "",                        // If corporate context, your corporate id with the bank is given here "PaymentService": "payments",                // Payment Service to use "PaymentProduct": "domestic",                // Payment Product to use ("domestic","swedish-giro","sepa-credit-transfers","international")
+      "AuthenticationMethodId": "mbid",            // Which authentication method to use (options given by response from endpoint Start Payment Initiation Authorisation Process )
       "Payment": {                                 // Payment body, structure of this is free and specific to the Payment Product used
           "instructedAmount": {
               "currency": "SEK",